Strelts0v/angular-spring-app-example/README.md

 npm start

 # Launching server
-Execute Application class from IDE or use maven to generate war file and use via web container (for example Tomcat)
+class Application - entry point of application, you can laucn it from IDE (for example InteliJ IDEA) or use MAVEN to generate war file and launch via web container (for example Tomcat)